ivanpampulov/ivanpampulov/README.md

 ## Interests

 I have a keen interest in leveraging Python for data analysis, and I'm on a journey to enhance my skills in this domain.
-Already developed some basic tools for my current work which led to reducing manual work for my colleagues and myself.
+I hate manual work and trust that almost every task can be automated, therefore developed some basic tools for my current work.
+Check data_transfer repository for more info.

 ## Learning Journey